isabella232/Specs-18/EnvironmentTemplates/index.md

 An Environment Template will allow optional provisioning and de-provisioning processes.

-### Output Variables

-Any [output variables](https://octopus.com/docs/deployment-process/variables/output-variables) created during the provisioning process will be captured and made available as environment-scoped variables to any deployment process executing against the created environment.

 ### Parameters

 If the provisioning process requires input parameters, these can be added to the Environment template.
 This are essentially the same as parameters to Step Templates.